esraamabdelsalam/student-engagement-system/README.md

 # student-engagement-system
 This is implementation of cv models for Monitoring the student during the learning process

+## Requiremets